-- 1) The IPM Plan Coordinator may not declare the existence of a pest emergency until after consultation with school faculty and administration. - 2) If a pesticide is applied at a campus due to a pest emergency, the Coordinator shall review the IPM plan to determine whether modification of the plan might prevent future pest emergencies, and provide a written report of such to the governing body. - 3) The governing body shall review and take formal action on any recommendations in the report.
+- 1) The IPM Plan Coordinator may not declare the existence of a pest emergency until after consultation with school faculty and administration. - 2) If a pesticide is applied at a campus due to a pest emergency, the Coordinator shall review the IPM plan to determine whether modification of the plan might prevent future pest emergencies, and provide a written report of such to the School board.

+3) The School board shall review and take formal action on any recommendations in the report.